dpploy/cortix/cortix/docs/index.rst

 What is Cortix?
 ---------------
-* Cortix is an open-source Python library for enabling develoment and simulation of `network` models on `massively` parallel computers.
+* Cortix is an open-source Python library for enabling development and simulation of `network` models on `massively` parallel computers.
 * Cortix takes a collection of computational `modules` and provides an environment for the coupling of these modules into a `network` simulation.